gcanti/fp-ts/docs/modules/IOEither.ts.md

 # Overview

-`IOEither<L, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an error of type `L`.
+`IOEither<E, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an error of type `E`.
 If you want to represent a synchronous computation that never fails, please see `IO`.

 ---